andreydemchenko/CleanArchitectureNoteApp/README.md

 # CleanArchitectureNoteApp
 This isn't my personal project.
-I created it from a tutorial from YouTube by Philipp Lackner
+I created it from a tutorial from YouTube